ventus-ag/documentation/content/products/databases/databases.md

   - *IP ACL* - use this option, if you want to open current Database for specified  IP Addresses range;
     or you can provision Database in private network;

-After these steps, the newly created Database will be added to the *Databases page* with a PROVISIONING status and the next opened window will provide your *database password*.
-Please save the password for further use.
+After these steps, the newly created Database will be added to the *Databases page* with a PROVISIONING status.
+It will initially be in Standalone Mode as no replicas are associated with it.
+The subsequent window will reveal your database password.
+Make sure to save this password for future use.

 The database will be fully set up in a few minutes once the status updates to ACTIVE.
 ![](../../../assets/images/databases/4.png?classes=border,shadow)